ykl910/Blackbox-Hackathon/README.md

    - Click "Generate Video"
    - Watch the video directly in the browser
    - Download the video or copy its link
-   - Upload to YouTube with guided instructions
+   - Upload to YouTube automatically with one click

+4. **A/B Testing (Optional):**
+   - Navigate to the A/B Testing page
+   - Enter a prompt to generate two videos
+   - Both videos upload automatically to YouTube
+   - Compare live statistics and engagement
+   - See which video performs better

 ## Project Structure